tidyverts/fable/cran-comments.md

 * Updated description to use '' for package names.
 * Improved detail in package description to provide examples of included models.
 * Removed author field from docs.
-* Added Gabriel Caceres as ctb, Ross Ihaka as cph and R Core Team as cph.
+* Added Gabriel Caceres as ctb.
 * Added \value to documentation for model functions and methods.
 * Added more examples to model method documentation.
+* Clarified models with their acryonyms in the Description.

 > If there are references describing the (theoretical background of) methods in your package, please add these in the Description field of